Legal

 | Terms acceptance audit log | 6 years after account closure | To evidence acceptance of contractual terms in the event of a dispute (Limitation Act 1980) |

-8.1 When you enter personal data about your tenants into the Platform (such as their names, addresses, and contact details), you are acting as a data controller for that data within the meaning of the UK GDPR.
+8.1 When you enter personal data about your tenants into the Platform, you are acting as a data controller for that data within the meaning of the UK GDPR.
 We act as a data processor on your behalf.

 8.2 As a data controller, you are responsible for:

-(a) having a lawful basis (such as legitimate interests or performance of a contract) for entering your tenants’ personal data into the Platform;
+(a) having a lawful basis for entering your tenants’ personal data into the Platform;

 (b) informing your tenants about how their data is processed, including that you use LLCR as a data processor; and